Seeking Trusted Advisors

 - Self-nominations are accepted

-As a 2019 participant, should you be successful, you would be required to attend the Oct 3 EDGE Summit being held on October 3, 2019 in Vancouver.
+As a participant, should you be successful, you would be required to attend the EDGE Summit being held on October 1, 2020 in Toronto.
 Your attendance at the summit will be complimentary.
 Winners are responsible for their own travel costs.

-You will be presented with your award on-stage and have the opportunity to give a 1–3 minute speech to the attendees (over 500 CEOs, Executives and Business Owners).
+You will be presented with your award on-stage and have the opportunity to give a 1-minute speech to the attendees (over 500 CEOs, Executives and Business Owners).

-Attendance at the Oct 3 EDGE Summit in Vancouver is required if you are selected as a winner – please do not proceed with your submission unless you are able to attend to accept your award should you be selected as a winner.
+Attendance at the Oct 1 EDGE Summit in Toronto is required if you are selected as a winner – please do not proceed with your submission unless you are able to attend to accept your award should you be selected as a winner.

 Our CTA Awards Judging Panel is made up of successful CTAs, CEOs/Executives/Business Owners/Board Members from across Canada who believe in the impact of external CEO Trusted Advisors.